casey/just/README.md

 ### Enabling and Disabling Items

-The `[android]`, `[dragonfly]`, `[freebsd]`, `[linux]`, `[macos]`, `[netbsd]`, `[openbsd]`, `[unix]`, and `[windows]` attributes<sup>1.8.0</sup> are configuration attributes.
+The `[android]`, `[dragonfly]`, `[freebsd]`, `[linux]`, `[macos]`, `[netbsd]`, `[openbsd]`, `[unix]`, and `[windows]` attributes are conditional attributes.
 By default, items are always enabled.
-An item with one or more configuration attributes will only be enabled when one or more of those configurations is active.
+An item with one or more conditional attributes will only be enabled when one or more of those conditional attributes is active.

-These attributes originally applied only to recipes, but may now be used on any item, including aliases, assignments, modules, imports, settings, and unexports<sup>master</sup>.
+The conditional attributes originally only applied to recipes, but may now be applied to all top-level items<sup>master</sup>.

 This can be used to write `justfile`s that behave differently depending on which operating system they run on.
 The `run` recipe in this `justfile` will